 How to Make a Bread Machine Recipe by Hand

 I do a lot of bread baking.
 I really do adore my bread machine for a lot of my recipes.
-I love them so much that I have 2!
-However, I know not everyone has a bread machine in their kitchen and can get confused when trying to make a recipe intended for a bread machine by hand.
+I love them so much that I have two of them!

-- Combine yeast, water & sugar in a bowl.
+- Combine yeast, water and sugar in a bowl.
 Let sit for 5 to 10 minutes, until foamy.

 - Add the remaining ingredients.
 Add anything cold or hot last.
 Knead for 8-10 minutes.